 “Mommy!
-Look at the rainbow,” the little boy called in awe.
+Look at the rainbow,” the little boy called.
 He had been playing by himself near his mother.

 Anna opened her eyes and looked where he was pointing.
 “Oh, Devon, isn’t it pretty,” she said turning to look at him.
 “Come here, my beautiful boy.
 Can you recite the colors?”
 He nodded.
 “Come sit in my lap then and tell me.”
 He did so and started by pointing at each color.
 Anna stroked his hair and noticed the gold highlights the sun had given to the rich brown.
-She also noticed his mop haircut needed a trim and smoothed has bangs out of his eyes.
+She also noticed he needed a haircut and smoothed has bangs out of his eyes.

 “Orange is next.
 It’s for being creative and how I feel if I’m sad or happy.”
 “Um hum.
 Go on.”